Health Care

 Mental health continues to be an area of concern for many Americans.
 In February 2023, 32-percent of U.S. adults reported symptoms anxiety and/or depression.

-To increase access to mental health care, I cosponsored the TREAT Act, which would allow telehealth providers to provide care across state lines.
+To increase access to mental health care, I cosponsored legislation that would allow telehealth providers to provide care across state lines.
 This act would vastly increase options for patients to receive the mental health care they need.
 It would also accelerate the modernization of our health care system by allowing patients and providers to use digital tools to conveniently address health issues.

 Health Care Websites